-St Andrew’s is located in the centre of Guernsey and is home to around 2,300 Guernsey residents.
+St Andrew is located in the centre of Guernsey and is home to around 2,300 Guernsey residents.
 Its central location means that it is the only parish on the island to be landlocked.
-St Andrew’s features many hills and valleys and its land use is generally agricultural.
+St Andrew features many hills and valleys, and its land use is generally agricultural.

-St Andrew’s is home to The Little Chapel – one of the world’s smallest chapels – which is decorated with seashells, pebbles and broken china.
+St Andrew is home to The Little Chapel, one of the world’s smallest chapels which is decorated with seashells, pebbles and broken china.

-St Martin’s is one of the most popular parishes on the island, housing just over 6,200 residents.
+St Martin is one of the most popular parishes on the island, housing just over 6,200 residents.
 It offers quiet country lanes, beautiful cliff walks, stunning scenery and is within close proximity to the airport and Guernsey’s capital parish, St Peter Port.
-It also has various independent shops and restaurants in the parish and offers a mix of a rural and suburban lifestyle.
+It also has various independent shops and restaurants in the parish, and offers a mix of rural and suburban lifestyle.

 St Peter Port is the capital of Guernsey and houses around 18,600 residents.
-The parish is home to the island’s main harbour and is a hub for local businesses, with a high street combining a mix UK shops and independent boutiques, as well as a huge choice of fantastic restaurants.
+The parish is home to the island’s main harbour and is a hub for local businesses, with a high street packed full of UK shops and independent boutiques, as well as a huge choice of fantastic restaurants.
 With its cobbled streets, picturesque sea front, marina and historic gardens, it’s easy to see why St Peter Port is considered one of Europe’s prettiest harbour towns.

 French writer Victor Hugo made St Peter Port his home during his period of exile between 1855 and 1870, writing his epic novel Les Misérables at his home, Hauteville House.

-Lihou is a small island just off the coast of St Peter’s, accessed by a causeway at low tide.
-Lihou has a fascinating and varied history as well as having interesting wildlife, both above and below the high water mark.
+Lihou is a small island just off the coast of St Pierre Du Bois, accessed by a causeway at low tide.
+Lihou has a fascinating and varied history, as well as having interesting wildlife both above and below the high water mark.

 The parish church claims to be the oldest of Guernsey’s parish churches, standing where Samson of Dol arrived from Brittany in the sixth century.

-St Saviour’s is home to the main reservoir, providing a water supply to the whole island.
+St Saviour is home to the island’s main reservoir, providing a water supply to the whole island.

-Le Trepied in St Saviour’s is a well-preserved dolmen or megalithic tomb on the headland known as Le Catioroc.
-Le Trepied is associated with fairies and Guernsey folklore and was believed to be a meeting place for witches.
+Le Trepied in St Saviour is a well-preserved dolmen or megalithic tomb on the headland known as Le Catioroc.
+Le Trepied is associated with fairies and Guernsey folklore, and was believed to be a meeting place for witches.

-Torteval is the smallest of the 10 parishes of Guernsey with a population of fewer than 1,000 residents.
+Torteval is the smallest of the 10 parishes of Guernsey, with a population of less than 1,000 residents.
 Its name comes from the Guernesiais words for ‘twisting valley’.